The opening up of borders and the scent of cooler days ahead hold great promise for some exciting exploration of Abu Dhabi emirate this winter.

 A family weekend in Al Ain

-If you are yet to explore the Oasis City, get this one on your bucket list!
+If you are yet to explore the Oasis City, get this one on your bucket list for this winter!

 Most families in Abu Dhabi have probably made it to the Al Ain Zoo at some point – if you’ve not been in a while definitely worth a re-visit as they’re making improvements all the time.
 The Sheikh Zayed Desert Learning Centre is also one of the best educational displays you’ll find in the UAE.
 The tickets still remain amazingly good value!